A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Obstructions

 \emph{Failure of Finite Termination.} Suppose defect propagation does not terminate and is not controlled by a finite filtration.
 Then for every $N\in\mathbb{N}$ there exist observables $a_1,\dots,a_N\in\mathsf{Obs}(D)$ such that the $N$-fold iterated defect

 is not generated by defect data of depth $<N$ in any intrinsic way.
 Hence there is no finite $d$ such that all defect elements lie in a terminal stage $\mathcal P_d$ of a canonically defined defect filtration.
 Any attempt to force a bounded defect degree function $\delta:\mathcal P\to\mathbb{Z}_{\ge 0}$ therefore requires truncating intrinsic defect data beyond some externally chosen cutoff, which is artificial and not functorial.
-Thus APT cannot apply.
+Thus the resulting structure falls outside the finite-depth APT framework.

 In each case, violation of one Structural Applicability condition prevents the construction of a nondegenerate phase carrier equipped with a finite, symmetry-invariant defect filtration.
 Therefore $D$ admits no non-artificial APT structure compatible with its intrinsic interaction. \end{proof}